These point hacks will unlock stylish travel for less.

 But when it's time to ditch the debit card, which product should you choose?
 Smart point hackers look for the highest credit card signup bonuses whilst also seeking out ongoing perks that deliver added value (taking mind of the annual fee).
 Selected credit cards offer benefits such as a complimentary domestic return flight, Qantas Club or Priority Pass lounge access or a travel credit.
 Some credit card point hacks allow you to offset the annual card fee simply by using the included benefits.
 And that’s before point hacks come into play!

-Right now, you can earn a sign-on bonus of up to 120,000 frequent flyer points with a point hacks credit card.
+Right now, you can earn a sign-on bonus of up to 120,000 frequent flyer points with a point hacking credit card.
 You can check out The Champagne Mile’s round-up of top credit card bonus point offers here.

 But, while many point hackers have an ‘earn and churn’ mentality, others look to choose a card that offers high and uncapped ongoing points earn on everyday spending, opting to keep it for the longer term.
 American Express is a good example of a card provider that offers uncapped earn potential on most of their cards.

-Provided you’re committed to paying your credit card off on time, a point hacks credit card can be one of the easiest ways to boost your points and miles balance quickly.
+Provided you’re committed to paying your credit card off on time, a points hack credit card can be one of the easiest ways to boost your points and miles balance quickly.

 Find point hacks through your everyday spend

 If you're into point hacking, chances are you're driven by money saving hacks, too.
 Once you’ve chosen a rewards points credit card, the fastest way to hack your way to luxury travel is to put as many of your expenses as you can through your reward point earning credit card each month.